Goldie369/Book-Search-Engine/README.md

 ## Questions

-If you have any questions regarding this project, please don't hesitate to contact me using my email address: pomyateevav@gmail.com.
-You can find my project repositories here: [).
+If you have any questions regarding this project, please don't hesitate to contact me using my email address: zlatelinarizova@gmail.com.
 ---

 ## Acknowledgments